 If we all start doing little things and expose the nasty lies behind hoarding stuff we will and can make a difference to liberate the many souls who are victims of the “More Stuff is Better Mentality”.

 Here are just a few ideas on how you can take a stand:

 1 – Kids birthday coming up?
-Don’t by them the latest stuff.
-Instead opt to take them to watch a character-building movie, visit a local strawberry farm and pick your own strawberries, visit a planetarium, have a picnic at the beach and take turns creating treasures in the sand with shells.
+Don’t buy them the latest stuff.
+Instead opt to take them to watch a character-building movie, visit a local strawberry farm and pick your own strawberries, visit a planetarium, have a picnic at the beach, and take turns creating treasures in the sand with shells.

 2- Anniversary coming up?
 Skip the diamonds and take a vacation to a remote fishing village if you’re into fishing and enjoy a meal the old-fashioned way by catching your fish and then grilling it yourself seaside while embracing the beauty of God’s blue creation.
 Why not buy an edible herb or plant for every year you have been together and present them to your spouse as their gift so you both can plant your own garden as a sign of your love?
 You can also email your spouse a virtual gift certificate with lots of discounts and coupons is also a great way to avoid purchasing a card.
 You can easily type up your ideas on Microsoft Word and then turn them into a PDF online for free.
 Email the document to your spouse telling him or her that they can use any of the coupons and or discounts for different things.
 This activity can actually get to be a lot of fun if you put your heart into it.

 Want to have an enriching experience?
 Volunteer as a couple to feed the homeless or hand out blankets to families living on the street.
-Sign up for a missions trip to a country of your interest.
+Sign up for a mission trip to a country of your interest.
 Trips can often run a weekend for up to several weeks.
-A great place to check for trips is Short Term Missions, there you can search by region and length of time.
+A great place to check for trips is Short Term Missions, where you can search by region and length of time.